mongodb/mongo/src/mongo/db/s/README.md

 The shard versioning protocol tracks the placement of chunks for sharded collections.

 Each chunk has a version called the "chunk version."
-A chunk version consists of three elements:
+A chunk version is represented as C<M, m, E> and consists of three elements:

-1. The major version - an integer incremented when a chunk moves shards.
+1. The *M* major version - an integer incremented when a chunk moves shards.
-1. The minor version - an integer incremented when a chunk is split.
+1. The *m* minor version - an integer incremented when a chunk is split.
-1. The epoch - an object ID shared among all chunks for a collection that distinguishes a unique instance of the collection.
+1. The *E* epoch  - an object ID shared among all chunks for a collection that distinguishes a unique instance of the collection.
 The epoch remains unchanged for the lifetime of the chunk, unless the collection is dropped or the collection's shard key has been refined using the refineCollectionShardKey command.

 To completely define the shard versioning protocol, we introduce two extra terms - the "shard version" and "collection version."

 1. Shard version - For a sharded collection, this is the highest chunk version seen on a particular shard.
+The version of the *i* shard is represented as SV<sub>i</sub><M<sub>SV<sub>i</sub></sub>, m<sub>SV<sub>i</sub></sub>, E<sub>SV<sub>i</sub></sub>>.
 1. Collection version - For a sharded collection, this is the highest chunk version seen across all shards.
+The collection version is represented as CV<M<sub>cv</sub>, m<sub>cv</sub>, E<sub>cv</sub>>.

 ### Database versioning

 The database versioning protocol tracks the placement of databases for unsharded collections.
-The “database version” indicates on which shard a database currently exists.
-A database version consists of two elements:
+The "database version" indicates on which shard a database currently exists.
+A database version is represented as DBV<uuid, Mod> and consists of two elements:

 1. The UUID - a unique identifier to distinguish different instances of the database.
 The UUID remains unchanged for the lifetime of the database, unless the database is dropped and recreated.
 1. The last modified field - an integer incremented when the database changes its primary shard.